Head of Online Medical Content

 This is a huge benefit to those who wear discreet hearing aids and cannot gain access to any external controls to make adjustments.

-Alternatively, you can stream music into both hearing aids, like you would headphones.
+Alternatively, you can stream music into both hearing aids, as you would with headphones.
 This benefits you because you will always have a natural and realistic listening experience.

 Hearing aids without Bluetooth usually process sound separately, which can sometimes make figuring out the direction of sound more challenging.